hire-us/hire-us/README.md

 [Google Play](https://play.google.com/store/apps/details?id=com.tipsi.cw)

-Just think about it: 7 apps * 2 platforms * 2 active OS versions = at least 14 fully working applications were required to deliver every week and 28 to test.
+Think about it: 7 apps * 2 platforms * 2 active OS versions = 28 fully working applications were tested and delivered every week.

 React Native (RN) isn't particularly mature or stable library and we couldn't afford hordes of QA specialists.
 So we did all kind of tests (unit, integration, e2e) to make sure that everything is ok.